wenlzhang/obsidian-todoist-context-bridge/README.md

 #### Task Completion State Optimization

-The enhanced sync system includes intelligent task prioritization based on completion status patterns:
+The journal-based sync system includes intelligent task prioritization based on completion status patterns:

 **Four Task Completion States:**
 - **🔴 HIGH PRIORITY**: Mismatched status (completed in one source, open in the other)